joaolorenzo/joaolorenzo/README.md

-## Olá!
-Sou o João Lorenzo, e estou graduando em Ciência da Computação!
+## Hello!
+I'm João Lorenzo, and I'm a web developer!

-<h3>Competências:</h3>
+<h3>Skills:</h3>

-- 📖 Estudando e trabalhando com C# - .NET e JavaScript.
+📖 Proficient in C# - .NET and JavaScript.
-- 📫 Contate-me no email: joao777lorenzo@gmail.com
+📫 You can contact me via email: joao777lorenzo@gmail.com

 ##